-This three-part series focuses on the experiences of parents and caregivers as they become aware of potential learning differences in their children and navigate the many challenges and surprises along the way.
+This three-part series focuses on the experiences of parents and caregivers of neurodivergent learners as they navigate the many challenges and surprises along the way.

 While there is no cure for a learning disability, therapeutic treatment and the earliest possible intervention can significantly lessen any negative effects.
 Children with these differences can develop ways to cope with them using strategies that can be generalized across academic, social, and personal environments.